Fordham, Bronx: Politics

+Politically, Fordham is in New York's 13th congressional district for the U.S. House of Representatives represented by Democrat Adriano Espaillat since 2017.
+On the state level, it is also part of the 33rd New York State Senate District, represented by Democrat Gustavo Rivera and the 34th New York State Senate District represented by Democrat Nathalia Fernandez.
+In the New York State Assembly, it spans several districts, and is primarily represented by Democrats George Alvarez (78th District), Yudelka Tapia (86th District), and Karines Reyes (87th District).
+On the city level, the neighborhood is primarily part of the New York City Council 15th district, represented by Democrat Oswald Feliz.

 Post office and ZIP Codes

 Fordham is divided into four ZIP Codes by the north-south Grand Concourse and the west-east East 183rd Street.
-Counterclockwise from southwest, these zip codes are 10453, 10457, 10458 and 10468.
+Counterclockwise from southwest, these zip codes are 10453, 10457, 10458, and 10468.
 The United States Postal Service operates the Jerome Station post office at 2549 Jerome Avenue.

 Education

-Fordham generally has a lower rate of college-educated residents than the rest of the city as of 2018.
-In Fordham South, 10% of residents age 25 and older have a college education or higher, while 34% have less than a high school education and 46% are high school graduates or have some college education.
-In Fordham North, 23% of residents age 25 and older have a college education or higher, while 32% have less than a high school education and 45% are high school graduates or have some college education.
-By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
+Fordham generally had a lower rate of college-educated residents than the rest of the city as of 2018.
+In Fordham South, 10% of residents age 25 and older had a college education or higher, while 34% had less than a high school education, and 46% were high school graduates or had some college education.
+In Fordham North, 23% of residents age 25 and older had a college education or higher, while 32% had less than a high school education, and 45% were high school graduates or had some college education.
+By contrast, 26% of Bronx residents and 43% of city residents had a college education or higher.
 The percentage of Fordham South students excelling in math rose from 19% in 2000 to 43% in 2011, and reading achievement increased from 24% to 28% during the same time period.
 The percentage of Fordham North students excelling in math also rose from 21% in 2000 to 48% in 2011, and reading achievement increased from 28% to 33% during the same period.

 Fordham South and Fordham North's rates of elementary school student absenteeism are higher than the rest of New York City.
-30% of elementary school students in Fordham South and 28% in Fordham North missed twenty or more days per school year, higher than the citywide average of 20%.
+30% of elementary school students in Fordham South and 28% in Fordham North missed 20 or more days per school year, higher than the citywide average of 20%.
 Additionally, 66% of high school students in Fordham South and 70% of high school students in Fordham North graduate on time, lower than the citywide average of 75%.

 Schools

-Fordham contains the following public elementary schools:
+Fordham has the following public elementary schools: